How to Prepare Your Garden for a Hot Summer: 10 Essential Tips

 For more information about container gardening, read this blog post, “Container Gardening for Beginners: 10 Steps for Success“.

-2. Use ollas (oyas) in containers in your hot-climate summer garden
+2. Use ollas (oyas) in containers

 For more information about adding ollas to your garden, read this blog post, “The Best Way to Water Outdoor Potted Plants“.